General Assembly (UXDI Project #3)

 My teammates brought these wireframes to high fidelity and made the high-fidelity prototype for our case study presentation.

-For my portfolio, I independently redesigned the wireframes and prototype, further iterating upon feedback from our second round of usability testing.
+I independently redesigned the wireframes and prototype, further iterating upon feedback from our second round of usability testing.

 So… what were my biggest takeaways from my first group project?
 How did our feature concept fare over two rounds of usability testing?
 How did we measure success, and how did our design stack up?